 Contingency for each fiscal year is incorporated into the Capital Improvement Program to fund the uncertainties inherent in construction programs.
 MWRA uses a contingency budget to cover these costs in the event they exceed the approved budget.
-The contingency budget is calculated as a percentage of budgeted expenditures outlays (15% for tunnel construction and approximately 10% for all other projects).

-The total contingency budget for the ten-year CIP (09-18) is \$164.4 million.
+The contingency budget is calculated as a percentage of budgeted expenditures outlays.
+The total contingency budget for the ten-year CIP (09-18) is \$113.3 million with \$64.8 million available in the FY09-13 time frame.